 Starting with the string on the far left side, lift it over the string next to it and tuck the end underneath the string, pulling it gently upwards.

 Wrap the same color string around the next string in the same fashion, gently pulling it upward to form a knot.

 Wrap the same color around the third string, gently pull it into a knot, then lay the string down on the far right side.

-Repeat this process with each color until you reach the ends of the string and have formed a small section of friendship bracelet.
+Repeat this process with each color until you reach the ends of the string and have formed a small section of the friendship bracelet.
 Repeat this with the remaining dough strings until you three different sections of bracelet.

 Brush the rim of a dough-lined pie tin with the beaten egg.
 Fill with pie filling, if using.

 Gently pick up one section of friendship bracelet and place it around the rim of the pie crust, carefully pressing down to seal it.
-Place the remaining two sections of bracelet around the rim of the crust to form one long ring of friendship bracelet.
+Place the remaining two sections of bracelet around the rim of the crust to form one long ring of the friendship bracelet.

 Brush the edge of the crust with beaten egg.